CraigKelly/pyquotes/README.md

 ## Installing

-You need to install this one using pip from this directory:
+Since this is a pretty personal repo, I usually just install using pip from this directory:
 `pip3 install --user --upgrade .`

+However, if you to install without cloning a repo to your drive, you can just:
+`pip install --user git+https://github.com/CraigKelly/pyquotes.git`

 If you are hacking on this module, you can also add the `-e` switch to that:
 `pip3 install --user --upgrade -e .`

 ## One day it would be nice to: